Nursery - Willow Class.

 Please note that very few County Councils provide Personal Accident Insurance so this isn’t something new.
 North Yorkshire just wish to clarify the position for parents.

-Before the children join the Reception class there is our “New Entrant’s” meeting.
-Parents find out more about their child starting school and the children spend some time with their new teacher.
-There then follows two afternoons when the children visit their new class.
+Before the children join the Reception class there is a Reception open evening meeting, please keep an eye on the school newsletter for further information.
+During the Open evening Parents find out more about their child starting school, meet the Reception Team and have an opportunity to ask any questions.
+There then follows two sessions when the children visit their new class.

 If you would like to book a tour of our school or discuss any worries you may have, please contact the school office who will be happy to help.

 Applications for a place in Reception must be made by 15th January 2019 through NYCC https://www.northyorks.gov.uk/school-admissions